OHIF/Viewers/.github/pull_request_template.md

 <!--
 Provide a clear explanation of the reasoning behind this change, such as:
 - A link to the issue being addressed, using the format "Fixes #ISSUE_NUMBER"
-- An image showing the issue or problem being addressed
+- An image showing the issue or problem being addressed (if not already in the issue)
-- Error logs or callStacks to help with the understanding of the problem -->
+- Error logs or callStacks to help with the understanding of the problem (if not already in the issue) -->

 ### Changes & Results